grame-cncm/faustdoc/src/manual/syntax.md

 #### `vbargraph` Primitive

-The `vbargraph` primitive implements a vertical bar-graph (typically a meter displaying the level of a signal).
+The `vbargraph` primitive implements a vertical bargraph (typically a meter displaying the level of a signal).

 **Usage**